Okeoma/NLP-Product/README.md

 - Employ different Machine Learning Models used in NLP for displaying the outcome of various use cases popular among educational products.

 ## Running Notebook
-**To run the application, follow the steps below.**
+**To run the Jupyter Notebook, follow the steps below.**
 It is expected that python is already installed on your system (Minimum Python version is 3.6.6).
 -  If you are interested in running the Jupyter notebook on your local system, you can follow the below steps otherwise upload the notebook files to Google Colab. **Installing Jupyter with pip.
 Open command prompt or terminal and type the following:
 `pip3 install --upgrade pip`; to ensure that you have the current version of pip;
 `pip3 install jupyter`; to install Jupyter Notebook.**
 - Clone or download the repository into your system.
 - Navigate or cd into the folder containing the Jupyter notebook files 'notebook_files' in command prompt or terminal.
-- Install the required libraries needed for the application if they are not already installed (See libraries section.
+- Install the required libraries needed for the application if they are not already installed (See the 'libraries' section).
 - Run the command: `jupyter notebook` or enter `python -m notebook` to open the notebook in the browser.
 Select the jupyter file to see the program and to start running the application 'CETM46_NLP_tasks_with_Transformers.ipynb', 'CETM46_text_classification_bert.ipynb' and 'CETM46_text_classification_distilbert.ipynb'.

+## Running Application
+To run the application, you are expected to install all the required libraries first.
+The library names and their versions are located in the requirement.txt file or you can see them in the 'Libraries' section in this README file.
+To run the application locally, follow the steps below:
+- Open command prompt or terminal.
+- Navigate or cd into the folder containing the streamlit application Homepage '1_🏠_Homepage' in command prompt or terminal.
+Notice the emoji in-between 1 and Homepage.
+It is used for displaying icons while the application is running.
+Note: Navigate into the folder: 'streamlit_app'.
+- Install the required libraries needed for the application if they are not already installed (See the 'libraries' section).
+- Run the command: `streamlit run 1_🏠_Homepage.py` or `python -m streamlit run 1_🏠_Homepage.py` from inside the 'streamlit_app' folder to start the application in the browser. **Note: To enter the homepage name in the command prompt or terminal, type 1 and then press the 'Tab' key on the keyboard to select the full name: '1_🏠_Homepage.py' automatically.**

 ## Libraries
 **Install the following libraries from the command prompt/terminal if not already installed or directly from the jupyter notebook cells:**